razi-rais/aspnetcore-demo/README.md

 # ASP.NET Core Demo (~ 10 mins)
 Simple demo showing cross platform features of asp.net core.
 Here are the two key takeaway points:

-* Showcase the building and running of a simple asp.net core application on mac OS/Linux and Windows.
+* Show the building and running of a simple asp.net core application on mac OS/Linux and Windows.
- Showcase the packaging and test run of a simple asp.net core application using Docker Linux and Windows Containers.
+* Show the the packaging and test run of a simple asp.net core application using Docker Linux and Windows Containers.

 Before you begin make sure to clone the repo and land in the correct directory.